-The last day to DROP from or change classes without any tuition liability is the Thursday of the First Week of classes (the "Add/Drop" deadline).
-Students who wish to withdraw for the semester must complete an official Withdrawal Request Form, which can be obtained from the Assistant Dean of Academic Affairs Office.
+The last day to DROP from or change classes without any tuition liability is the Sixth Day of classes (the "Add/Drop" deadline).
+Students who wish to withdraw for the semester must complete an official Withdrawal Request Form, which can be obtained from the Academic Services Office (Jones Hall).
 The form includes instruction on how to complete and submit the form for processing.
 A course change is defined as one or more course(s) switched for one or more course(s) of equal credits.
 If you reduce your number of credits to fewer than 12 credits for a semester, or completely withdraw from the College after the Add/Drop deadline, you will be responsible to pay tuition and fees pertaining to the dropped credits according to the schedule below.